lubusIN/wordcamp-dashboard-widget/README.md

 **About**

-We have created this plugin out of personal need to have quick access to list of upcoming wordcamps right from the wp-admin.
-Plugin displays a widget on dashboard containing the list of upcoming wordcamps with options to search, sort & navigate through list along with direct link to respective wordcamp website.
+We have created this plugin out of personal need to have quick access to list of upcoming WordCamps right from the wp-admin.
+Plugin displays a widget on dashboard containing the list of upcoming WordCamps with options to search, sort & navigate through list along with direct link to respective wordcamp website.
 Data is fetched using JSON API (from https://central.wordcamp.org/wp-json/posts?type=wordcamp) and stored in transient for better performance, which is refreshed every day to reflect new data.

 **Features coming in v1.0**